 The Safety and Training Program stresses the importance of safety in all programs of the MFC.
 Providing tools, techniques and training necessary for employees to work safely and effectively is essential to enhancing job skills and fostering personal development and growth.
-Continuing education and training opportunities were available for each employee in FY12.
-Some of the training includes forest management training, pipeline safety training, prescribe burn short course, fire safety training and the Changing Roles Workshop.
+Continuing education and training opportunities were available for each employee in FY14.
+Some of the training includes forest management training, pipeline safety training, prescribe burn short course, fire safety training, defensive driving, EEOC, B.O.R.F.
+Ethics and equal employment opportunities in the workplace training.